We can rewrite this in terms of the original data matrix as

 Code

-def readAndProcessData():""" Function to read the raw text file into a dataframe and keeping the population, gender separate from the genetic data We also calculate the population mode for each attribute or trait (columns) Note that mode is just the most frequently occuring trait return: dataframe (df), modal traits (modes), population and gender for each individual row """ df = pd.read_csv('p4dataset2020.txt', header=None, delim_whitespace=True) gender = df[1] population = df[2]print(np.unique(population)) df.drop(df.columns[[0, 1, 2]],axis=1,inplace=True) modes = np.array(df.mode().values[0,:])return df, modes, population, gender
+def readAndProcessData():""" Function to read the raw text file into a dataframe and keeping the population, gender separate from the genetic data We also calculate the population mode for each attribute or trait (columns) Note that mode is just the most frequently occurring trait return: dataframe (df), modal traits (modes), population and gender for each individual row """ df = pd.read_csv('p4dataset2020.txt', header=None, delim_whitespace=True) gender = df[1] population = df[2]print(np.unique(population)) df.drop(df.columns[[0, 1, 2]],axis=1,inplace=True) modes = np.array(df.mode().values[0,:])return df, modes, population, gender

 ['ACB' 'ASW' 'ESN' 'GWD' 'LWK' 'MSL' 'YRI']